Top priority: how to avoid plastic todayAugust 4, 2017

 Key Insight: From a long-term perspective, having more raffinose in your diet is great for your gut flora.
-You only get this carbohydrate from beans and legumes and add to the great variety of fiber that you should already be trying to enjoy (5).
+You only get this carbohydrate from beans and legumes and add to the great variety of fiber that you should already be trying to enjoy (Read: The definitive fiber guide).

 #4: Getting Better Flavor

-I recently came across an article about what Epicurious did on soaking beans (6).
+I recently came across an article about what Epicurious did on soaking beans5.
 In it, they uncovered a “quick soak” method that grabbed my attention.
 This is my favorite, and I would recommend it pretty highly when it came to leaving behind the soaking practices of the past.

 They investigated a method where you took your beans, covered them with some water, and bring the pot to a boil.
 After you reach a boil, you shut off the heat.
 After letting it sit for about one hour, you would then be free to cook your beans as needed.